jonathands/free-experience-apps/ABOUT-THIS-REPO.md

 ## After review and removal

-If an app is modified in a way that no longer meets the criteria, anyone can submit a pull request (PR) or an issue.
+If an app is modified in a way that no longer meets the criteria, anyone can submit a pull request (PR) or an issue to notify and ask for a review.